 In the field of physical health and psychological well-being, health psychology specializes in exploring biological, psychological, cultural, societal, and environmental factors of life, and how each of these affects physical health.

-There are some who embrace the spiritual or religious aspects to this model; however, traditionally the model includes biological, psychological, and social components.
-While it may be common knowledge among certain populations about the negative effects that a person’s emotional mindset can have on their health, there continues to be a surprising amount of denial about the interactivity of these aspects in a person’s life.
+There are some who embrace the spiritual or religious aspects to this model, however, traditionally the model includes biological, psychological, and social components.
+While it may be common knowledge among certain populations to know about the negative effects that a person’s emotional mindset can have on their health, there continues to be a surprising amount of denial about the roles of the interactivity of these aspects in a person’s life.
 Physical Health can be directly effected by the environment in which we live.

 What is Health Psychology?

 The central strategy practiced within health psychology is the bio-psycho-social design.
 The British Health Society explains that health and disease are the effects of a blending of biological, psychological and social factors.
 Biological determinants consist of genetic conditions and inherited personality traits.
 Psychological factors are anxiety levels, personality features and lifestyle.
 Social determinants consist of cultural views, family relationships and support systems.

 Health psychologys roots are in the belief that everyone deserves proper medical and psychological care even when daily habits, career, or family life problems contribute to the decrease in physical health and/or psychological well-being.
 The bio-psycho-social model views health, wellness and illness as being a result of several different inter-related factors effecting a person’s life from biological characteristics, to behavioral and social conditions (Belloc, N. & Breslow, 1972).